gbaeke/quick-guides/helm/README.md

 # run the command below to see three secrets of type helm.sh/release.v1
 kubectl get secrets -n super-api

-# let's uninstall the chart but keep the history
+# let's uninstall the chart but keep the history (by default, history is removed)
 helm uninstall myapp -n super-api --keep-history

 # history will still show 3 releases (the secrets are still in the namespace)